tamirlevi123/day_party/23-Android-Gradle-Tasks.md

 # This creates a TCP tunnel that allows Google OAuth redirects to work in emulator
 # See EMULATOR_SETUP.md in project root for complete documentation

-# Option 1: Use the helper script (recommended)
+# Option 1: Use the helper script (recommended: use .cmd version to bypass PowerShell execution policy)
 cd day_party_flutter
+setup-port-forwarding.cmd

+# Alternative: PowerShell version (may require execution policy bypass)
+cd day_party_flutter
-.\setup-port-forwarding.ps1
+powershell -ExecutionPolicy Bypass -File .\setup-port-forwarding.ps1

 # Option 2: Run ADB directly (if ADB is in PATH)
 adb reverse tcp:3000 tcp:3000